The space of traces in symmetric monoidal infinity categories

-We will say that an object of $\cC$ is a morphisms $* \to \cC$, where $*$ is the terminal category.
+We will say that an object of $\cC$ is a functor $* \to \cC$, where $*$ is the terminal category.
 For two such objects $a,b:* \to \cC$ one can reconstruct the hom-space $\hom_\cC(a,b)$ from the complete Segal space $X$ as:

 We can recover the composition, up to inverting the weak equivalence $X_2 \to X_1 \times_{X_0} X_1$:

 \end{nrem} \begin{nrem} The above suffices to reconstruct the homotopy category $h_1 \cC$ of $\cC$ up to categorical equivalence: we define the set of objects as $O:= \pi_0 X_0$ and pick a section $o:\pi_0 X_0 \to X_0$ to interpret them in the above sense.
 For two $a,b \in O$ we define the morphism set as